 We have designed this leaflet for you to read with your child and to help them to prepare for their anaesthetic.
 It will introduce some of the people they may meet and some of the things which might happen.
-You can substitute the person or people in the pictures with whoever will go to the hospital with your child as this will vary between families.

 Explain to your child why you are reading them this story.
 It is important to find out what the story means to them and see if they have any questions.